To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 You will also make counting your macros and calories easier by investing in a food scale and measuring cups.

-When you combine a great macro split, the right caloric intake, and healthy foods, you will be on the pathway to building a better body.
+When you combine a great macro split, the right caloric intake, and healthy foods, you will be on the pathway to building a leaner and better body.

 What About Macros For Bodybuilding?